saha0073/DSPy-Multi-Feature-Chatbot/README.md

 The first goal is probably the hardest, but I want it done first and it will be what I look at closest.
 The things I'm looking for are 1.
 Can you quickly learn a new framework/new technology 2.
 How do you think about product improvements 2.
 How do you think about implementing these product improvements using dspy

 **Note**: Avoid spending time on extensive prompt engineering.
 At Whisper, we value modular and maintainable code, and we prefer optimizations within DSPy itself rather than large, static prompts.
+Also, to see the actual prompts dspy is generating, uncomment the lm.inspect_history(n=1) line in `chat_interface.py`.

 Please leave comments or notes on your thought process and what you built in a separate README file for me to take a look at.